SanojAhamed/Online-Food-Ordering-System/README.md

    git clone https://github.com/your-username/online-food-ordering-system.git

 2. **Database Setup:**
-- Import the database schema from `database.sql` into your MySQL database.
+- Import the database schema from `Deli_db.sql` into your MySQL database.
 - Configure the database connection settings in `connection/connect.php`.
 3. **Web Server Configuration:**
 - Set up a web server (e.g., Apache or Nginx) to serve the PHP files.